BenjaminDoran/motif-paper/sections/paper-methodology.md

     return Mm & Ml & Mu
 ```

-At the end of running this algorithm we obtain the union of the all our recursive steps.
+At the end of running this algorithm we collect the union of the all our recursive steps.
 We may need to merge any touching intervals, but none will overlap.

 ### SkinnyDip Recursive Application of UniDip